 If there is a California child custody issue, the simplest and cleanest way to establish paternity is to simply list the father’s name on the baby’s birth certificate.

 According to the U.S. Department of Health and Human Services regulations, states must give unwed parents the chance to voluntarily establish paternity by signing a document of parental acknowledgement preferably at the hospital at the time of birth.

 In California, signing a voluntary declaration of paternity is the only way that an unmarried father’s name can be listed on a child’s birth certificate.
 If both parents do sign this voluntary declaration of paternity, then parental rights are firmly established and the document is as legally binding as any court order.

 If the declaration is not signed in the hospital at the time of birth due to the father’s absence or some other reason, the declaration of parentage can be signed later by visiting a public agency like a welfare office or superior court in your city of residence.

 Once signed, the form must be filed with the California Department of Child Support Services to become valid and enforceable.
-Now in the case of divorce mediation or divorce collaboration, a legally binding decision relating to visitation, custody and support.
+Now in the case of divorce mediation vs divorce litigation, a legally binding decision relating to visitation, custody and support.

 With the signing of the declaration, each party acknowledges and freely admits to being that child’s parent and thus waive certain rights such as hiring a lawyer and entering into a court trial to determine parentage after the fact.
 You also lose the ability to request genetic DNA testing to establish biological parentage.